Background pattern

 • hallucinations, confusion, sleep disturbances, delirium, anxiety, and nightmares.

-• psychological changes may occur after treatment with tramadol.
-Their intensity and nature may vary (according to the patient's personality and the duration of treatment).
-These may appear in the form of mood changes (usually euphoria, occasionally irritability), changes in activity (usually decreased, occasionally increased) and decreased cognitive and sensory perception (alterations of the senses and perception that may lead to judgment errors).
+• psychological disturbances may appear after treatment with tramadol.
+Their intensity and nature may vary (depending on the patient's personality and the duration of treatment).
+These may appear in the form of mood changes (usually euphoria, occasionally irritability), changes in activity (usually decreased, occasionally increased), and decreased cognitive and sensory perception (alterations of the senses and perception that can lead to errors of judgment).

-• after treatment, symptoms of withdrawal from the medication may appear (see "If you interrupt treatment with Tramadol Basi")
+• after treatment, symptoms of drug withdrawal may appear (see "If you stop treatment with Tramadol Basi")

-• blurred vision, pupil constriction (miosis), excessive pupil dilation (midriasis)
+• blurred vision, pupil constriction (miosis), excessive pupil dilation (mydriasis)

 • slow breathing, shortness of breath (dyspnea).